 Absolutely.
 Between dust and clutter, a dirty computer can really slow you down.
 But in no more than two hours, you can restore your computer to its brand-new, out-of-the-box glory – both inside and out.
-Think of it as a spa treatment for your computer.

 Here’s what you need to do to clean your computer:

 - Moisten a microfiber cloth, scrub all the fingerprints, dust, and crumbs from every crevice, and wipe the screen.
 Water will work, but so will a solution of equal parts water and vinegar.
 Be careful not to get any liquid in the ports.

 - Make sure to clean your laptop case too, but make sure it is completely dry before putting back on your laptop.

 - Use compressed air on the keyboard.
 Feel free to use a Q-tip for those hard-to-reach places.

 - If your mouse is mechanical (as opposed to optical, which doesn’t need internal cleaning), unplug it from your computer and remove any batteries.
 Wipe it down everywhere with a cloth imbued with a touch of alcohol.
 Give it a few seconds to dry.
 Don’t forget to plug it back into your computer.

 - Whether you have a Mac or a PC, look at your data storage and identify the files and folders that are consuming the most space.
 Delete the ones you don’t need anymore.